 - Stripe is reviewing the account for suspected fraudulent activity.

-Payouts can be enabled or disabled for accounts with a pending status.
-When payouts are disabled, no action is required by you.
-Stripe automatically updates the account’s status once the review is finished.
+Payouts can be enabled or disabled for accounts with a pending status and requires no action on your part.
+Stripe automatically updates the account’s status when the review finishes.

 Enabled means the account is in good standing, though additional information might be required if another payment volume threshold is reached.
 Hovering over the status badge displays: